DaisukeMiyamoto/parallelcluster-closednetwork/README.md

 Launch CloudFormation template below.
 It includes VPC, private subnet, required Private Gateways for various services.
 If you set `UseSSM` to `true`, template also set up PrivateLinks for Systems Manager Session Manager to test the cluster.

-**Info: In some AZ, they has missing PrivateLink service and failed to set up CloudFormation template.
+**Info: In some AZ, they have missing PrivateLink service and failed to set up CloudFormation template.
 At that case, you could chose different AZ by setting AZ letter on `SubnetAZLetter` (a/b/c/d etc..)**

 [![Launch](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=ClosedEnvironment&templateURL=https://midaisuk-public-templates.s3.amazonaws.com/parallelcluster-closednetwork/closed-vpc-privatelink.yml
 )